 Urban renewal and highway projects took down unique historic landmarks across the city during the 1960s and 1970s.
 Despite a dedicated effort to revise Mount Vernon urban renewal plans and preserve Waterloo Row, designed by architect Robert Mills and built from 1815 to 1819, the buildings on the 600 block of Calvert Street were demolished.

-In 1974, Baltimore Heritage launched a citywide petition drive to listen the Camden Station on the National Register of Historic Places and protect the historic railroad station from demolition for the stadium complex already under discussion.
-Ultimately, there preservation prevailed and saved both Camden Station and the Baltimore & Ohio Warehouse that forms the iconic backdrop to Camden Yards today.
+In 1974, Baltimore Heritage launched a citywide petition drive to list the Camden Station on the National Register of Historic Places and protect the historic railroad station from demolition for the stadium complex already under discussion.
+Ultimately, their preservation prevailed and saved both Camden Station and the Baltimore & Ohio Warehouse that forms the iconic backdrop to Camden Yards today.

 The 1980s saw many landmarks saved but others lost.
 When the National Trust for Historic Preservation held their annual conference in Baltimore in 1984, then Mayor William Donald Schaefer reflected on his own history with historic preservation, remarking:

 “I was in the City Council when urban renewal was there.
 My people told me you had to tear everything down to start over again.
 Anything that’s old, tear it down.
 And then there were some people who said ‘This is not right,’…”